West Bromwich Albion

 One strange fact about the Hawthorns is that it is the highest ground in England (in terms of feet above sea level).

 Apart from the West Brom Mascot called ‘Baggie Bird’, the Club also have another ‘mascot’ this season in the form of the fan christened ‘Boiler Man’.
-This is from the Clubs Sponsors Ideal Boilers and due to its appearance, it has shall we say caught the attention of the away support!.
+This is from the Club’s Sponsor Ideal Boilers and due to its appearance, it has shall we say caught the attention of the away support!

 There is a Club ‘Fan Zone’ located just across the road from the Stadium on Halfords Lane.
-This area has live music, a large screen showing the early kick off, plus food (including a Greggs outlet) and alcoholic drinks are available.
+This area has live music, a large screen showing the early kickoff, plus food (including a Gregg outlet) and alcoholic drinks are available.
 This is free to enter and away fans are welcome (although there may be an exception to this when it comes to Wolves and Villa fans!).
 You need to show your match ticket to enter.
-The bar inside the Fan Zone closes 30 minutes before kick off.
+The bar inside the Fan Zone closes 30 minutes before kick-off.

-Dave Wilson recommends; ‘The Park Hotel which is just off junction one of the M5 and a 10 minute walk to the ground.
-You can park on their car park for £5 and away fans are always welcome.
-There are plenty of families who meet in here before games and it is a very safe environment.
+Dave Wilson recommends; ‘The Park Hotel which is just off junction one of the M5 and a 10-minute walk to the ground.
+You can park in their car park for £5 and away fans are always welcome.
+There are plenty of families who meet here before games and it is a very safe environment.
 There is also plenty of street parking in and around the area of the hotel if you don’t want to pay the £5.’

 Alcohol is also available within the ground, albeit in plastic bottles/cans, in the form of Heineken (£4.50), John Smith’s (£4.50), and Bulmers Cider (£4.50), plus Red and White wine (£4.20).